-The UOW Knowledge Series showcases University of Wollongong thought leaders in various locations, discussing a range of engaging topics.
+The UOW Knowledge Series showcases UOW thought leaders discussing a range of engaging and timely topics.

 Artificial Intelligence in health

 We chat with Professor Stacy Carter, Director at the Australian Centre for Health Engagement, Evidence and Values (ACHEEV), part of UOW’s Faculty of Arts, Humanities and Social Sciences (AHSS).
 She is also one of several ethicists in NSW working on allocation of resources—especially ventilators and ICU beds—during the COVID-19 pandemic.